Ionization Induced by the Ponderomotive Force in Intense and High-Frequency Laser Fields: Ponderomotive-Force-Induced Tunneling Ionization and Over-Barrier Ionization

 In order to obtain the stationary ionization rate of KH atoms induced by the PM force, we implement a numerical solution of the TDSE.

 In our scheme, the system evolves under the TDSE

 where a smooth turn on

 is implemented to ensure the system go through adiabatic transition from the field-free ($F_\text{PM}=0$) initial state to the final state of stable ionization under the designated PM force.
 The initial state is the ground eigenstate (1s state) of the field-free KH Hamiltonian, obtained through imaginary-time evolution.
+It's noteworthy that the purpose of our scheme is to obtain the stationary ionization rate induced by the PM force, and its dependence on $\alpha_0$, $F_\mathrm{PM}$ and $\theta$.
+Thus Eq.~(\ref{eq:TDSE}) is not used to mimic the exact physical dynamics of the KH atoms, but to calculate the stationary ionization rate induced by the PM force.
 The TDSE simulation is carried out on a three-dimensional Cartesian grid, calculation of the initial state and propagation of the wave function are carried out using the split-operator Fourier method \cite{feit_solution_1982}.
 To avoid unphysical reflection on the boundaries, absorbing boundaries of the $\cos^{1/6}$ shape is applied after each time step propagation to suppress the out-going wave approaching the grid border.
 The ionization rate is defined as the surface integral of the probability current density

 Soon after $\Lambda(t)$ reaches 1 and the system stabilizes, we have $\Gamma(t)\propto\exp\left(-\Gamma_0 t\right)$, thus the stationary ionization rate can be derived from

 Fig.~\ref{fig:IonRate} presents the static ionization rates obtained by numerically solving the TDSE [Eq.~(\ref{eq:TDSE})] following the above procedure, where Fig.~\ref{fig:IonRate}(a) is a sketch of the geometry of the problem.